coddle-cpp/coddle/README.md

 ## Configuration

-Sometimes you would need a configuration.
+Sometimes you will want a configuration file.

-The config file is coddle.toml
+The config file is `coddle.toml`.

 ### target

 The name of your binary or library.

-The default value is the name of the directory.
+Default: the name of the current directory.

 Example: